fearherbs1/SEC-440-01-Honey-Pot/Initial_setup.md

 5.)
 Set up an admin and user account with weak passwords.
 6.)
 Install windows ISS server and make sure it is running.
 7.)
 Set a wallpaper that fits your domains name.
+8.)
+Set a Static IP.

 ### Windows Domain Client
 1.)
 Install Windows 10.
 2.)
 Set a weak local Admin password.
 3.) change computer name to fit the theme.
 4.)
 Join the domain you created on the Domain Controller.
 5.)
 Log into the Domain Client with the user you created in Active Directory.

+### Log Server:
+1.)
+Install Ubuntu Server
+2.)
+Set up a secure user, we do not want any attackers to easily be able to access this box!
+3.)
+Set up a static IP.
+4.)
+Fully update the Server.